vertica/VerticaPy/docs/source/user_guide_introduction.rst

           4 mins
           ^^^^^^^

-          Configure your workspace effortlessly with
+          Configure your workspace using our
-          our step-by-step guide on setting up the optimal environment for seamless analytical exploration.
+          step-by-step setup guide, ensuring the optimal
+          environment for seamless analytical exploration
-          Ensure a smooth start to your data journey.
+          and a smooth start to your data journey.

     .. grid-item::